What Is Alodine (Chem Film) – Alodine Coating Thickness, Process, Types & Chem Film vs Anodize

 MIL-DTL-5541 Type 2

-Type 2, on the other hand, is a coating without hex-chromium, uses trivalent chromium, titanium, or zirconium instead of hexavalent chromium.
+Type 2, on the other hand, is a coating without hex-chromium, which uses trivalent chromium, titanium, or zirconium instead of hexavalent chromium.
 This type of coating is widely accepted across many industries and is considered a safer and more environmentally friendly alternative.
-It typically forms a faint blue color or appears clear, and its application process is faster, simpler, and more energy-efficient than Type 1.
+It typically forms a faint blue color, and its application process is faster, simpler, and more energy-efficient than Type 1.

 MIL-DTL-5541 Class 1A